 Born in 1971 in South East London, Wilf started painting at the age of 13, adorning his bedroom walls with huge murals.
 He was further motivated by a chance meeting with Andy Warhol in Paris which led to a photo in the book “Warhol” by Christopher Makos.

-Wilf has recently gone back to his routes and started painting on found objects.
+Wilf has recently gone back to his routes and started painting on found objects as well as canvas.
 These range from antique pieces of wood, skip finds and driftwood found on the Thames foreshore.
 His rhythmic and funky compositions are a riot of colour inspired by graffiti, urban art, social media, current affairs and bizarre dreams and thoughtfully reflected upon each piece he creates.